Definition, Tasks and Useful Tools

 Scheduling software: These applications help create complex schedules, visualize resource allocation, and track progress.

 Monitoring tools: These systems collect and visualize machine-data in real-time and thus provide insights into production performance.
-Ideally, they also provide options for manual interaction.
+Ideally, they provide strong customization options in order to create dashboards for different domains, assets, KPIs and other areas companies want to keep track of.

-Reporting tools: Common reporting tools allow for the creation of dashboards and reports summarizing output, efficiency, and problem areas, supporting continuous improvement efforts.
+Reporting tools: Common reporting tools allow for the creation and distribution of reports summarizing output, efficiency and problem areas, supporting continuous improvement efforts.

 Communication tools: Production control is a critical aspect for the success of a manufacturer – but not the only one.
 Effective communication, not only within the production control team but also with other departments like sales and procurement, is essential to daily operations.